The HealthTech Activator is a coordinated, ecosystem-wide support mechanism for early-stage founders and companies in NZ’s healthtech sector.

 And that commercialisation momentum created by tapping into the healthtech ecosystem matters – ultimately advancing the opportunities for human health benefits, and to tangibly change people’s lives for the better.

-Callaghan Innovation is leading the HealthTech Activator, working closely with MedTech CoRE and the Consortium for Medical Device Technologies.
+Callaghan Innovation is leading the HealthTech Activator, working closely with the Consortium for Medical Device Technologies.

 The Consortium for Medical Device Technologies (CMDT) was established to help grow the medical device industry in NZ.
-It is the external engagement arm of MedTech CoRE and is a national resource linking research activities at NZ universities and Crown Research Institutes (CRIs) and agencies with companies, healthcare providers, regulatory and industry bodies, the Health Innovation Hub, and the Commercialisation Partner Networks.
+The CMDT is a single point of contact for NZ's capability and resources in MedTech.
+It is a national resource linking research activities at NZ universities and Crown Research Institutes (CRIs) and agencies with companies, healthcare providers, regulatory and industry bodies, the Health Innovation Hub, and the Commercialisation Partner Networks.